Contents

 Why Storing French Toast Mixture Correctly Is Important

 First things first—why does this even matter?
 Well, the answer is pretty simple: food safety.
 A French toast mixture is essentially a liquid mix of perishable ingredients like eggs, milk, and cream (if you’re feeling fancy).
-These ingredients don’t have the longest shelf life, and improper storage can lead to bacterial growth, spoilage, and, let’s face it, a ruined breakfast.
+These ingredients don’t have the longest shelf life, and improperly storing French toast mixture can lead to bacterial growth, spoilage, and, let’s face it, a ruined breakfast.

 In addition, no one wants to deal with the dreaded foodborne illnesses that can result from eating spoiled food.
-Storing your mixture the right way ensures you can whip up a fresh batch of French toast without worrying about whether your ingredients have turned questionable.
+Storing French toast mixture the right way ensures you can whip up a fresh batch of French toast without worrying about whether your ingredients have turned questionable.

 Common Ingredients in French Toast Mixture and Their Shelf Life